200sc/geva/README.md

 We'd like to add a Hall of Fame approach or addition to new generations.

+We could add a way to evaluate fitness based on a random group of test inputs, instead of always evaluating all fitnesses by all test inputs.

 Once the above is done, we'd like to add Genetic Programs and Genetic Algorithms.

 Then, a conversion to the JVM (Probably Scala).